 At Olympic, natural sounds generally predominate throughout the wilderness, and therefore through most of the park.
-There can be human-caused noise in the wilderness, such as sounds related to project activities and sounds from airplane overflights.
+There can be human-caused noise in the wilderness, such as sounds related to visitor use, project activities and sounds from airplane overflights.
 Most human-caused sounds are usually confined to developed areas and along major roads.
-For example, engineassisted brakes used by logging trucks on Highway 101 at Lake Crescent are a source of noise, although these brakes are illegal to use in this area.
-The level of noise in developed areas varies by location and time of year (relating to the number of visitors).
-In certain areas, such as on the beach or beside a major river, the natural sound level is great enough to overcome some human sounds
+For example, engine-assisted brakes used by logging trucks on Highway 101 at Lake Crescent are a source of noise, although these brakes are illegal to use in this area.
+The level of noise in developed areas varies by location and time of year (relating to the number of visitors and seasonal park operations).
+In certain areas, such as on the beach or beside a major river, the natural sound level is great enough to overcome some human sounds.

-Some threats to natural soundscapes come from lands adjacent to the park boundaries, such as noise from logging or construction activities, National Park Service project related aircraft, and non-National Park Service aircraft such as military, commercial, and private sector aircraft.
+Some threats to natural soundscapes come from areas adjacent to the park boundaries such as noise from logging or adjacent construction activities, National Park Service project related aircraft, and non-National Park Service aircraft such as military, commercial, and private sector aircraft.